 - A Second Look at Hierarchy

 - What Trait Affects Income the Most?

 I love to hear from you

-All of the posts on this blog are open for comments.
-If you like a post, if it leaves you with questions, or if you think I’m off the mark, feel free to leave a comment.
-You can also contact me directly here.
+If you like a post, have a question, or think I’m off the mark, leave a comment!
+Or contact me here.